benzjohn0806/WBDV111_MidtermLabExam-Jun-sCutSalonandBarbershop/README.md

 # WBDV111_MidtermLabExam-Jun-sCutSalonandBarbershop

-Bonotan, Benzjohn T.
+- Bonotan, Benzjohn T.
-Almira, Arvin
+- Almira, Arvin
-Caban, Paul Andrew
+- Caban, Paul Andrew
-BSIT 1-Y2-2
+- Section: BSIT 1-Y2-2
+#
 We made a website about Salon and Barbershop where we display the Home, About, Features and Contacts.
 We implemented a small interaction when clicking the navigation bar, we displayed images, designed the website using CSS.
 HTML and CSS were only used on this so far.